THE BABEL LAB TEAM

 Fall 2024 - Present

-Abby Crandall (she/her) is a third-year undergraduate student in the W.A.
+Abby Crandall (she/her) is a fourth-year undergraduate student in the W.A.
 Franke Honors College, majoring in Speech Language and Hearing Science, as well as Spanish, with an emphasis in Hispanic Linguistics.
 During her time in the BABEL lab, she hopes to create an intersection between her two majors and learn more about how clinical Speech-Language Pathologists can better serve bilingual populations.
 Outside the lab, Abby is a tutor at the SALT center.
 In her free time, she likes to play volleyball with friends, listen to music, and read fantasy books.

 Penelope Sainz